Customer service today is broken, marred by inefficiency that leaves customers frustrated and support employees disenchanted.

 The stakes for good customer service are higher than ever: 33% of Americans say they’ll consider switching companies after just a single instance of poor service.
 On the bright side, taking a customer-centric approach to support pays off: 7 out of 10 U.S. consumers say they’ve spent more money to do business with a company that delivers great service.

-Six Ways AI-powered customer service changes the customer experience
+6 ways AI-powered customer service improves the customer experience

 AI connects to all of your business systems in order to surface the right information to personalize the exchange and drive in-the-moment relevance.
 Companies can treat every customer differently on-demand.
-AI also enables personal service to be deployed across all channels where customers are.
+AI also enables an omnichannel experience deployed across all channels where customers are.
 A single AI can exist on social, mobile, chat and email.
 AI Agents are available 24/7, whenever your customers need them.

 Over 50% of the tickets your company receives span repeatable, simple questions and scenarios.
 AI can be used to increase your brand’s responsiveness and customer satisfaction via quick high-quality resolutions to these queries as soon as your customers reach out.